infin8x/make-doordash-jwt/README.md

 go install github.com/infin8x/make-doordash-jwt
 ```

-If you don't have Go installed, select the latest release from the sidebar on the right and download the version appropriate for your system.
-Tip: `darwin-amd64` is probably what you want if you have a Mac; `windows-amd64.exe`, if you have a Windows machine.
+If you don't have Go installed:

+1. Select the latest release from the sidebar on the right (look for "v1.0.[something]")
+1. Download the version appropriate for your system
+    1. Tip: `darwin-amd64` is probably what you want if you have a Mac; `windows-amd64.exe`, if you have a Windows machine.

 ## How to use